doculibre/framework/README.md

 1. Type <code>exec:exec@debug-development-server</code> into *Command line* and save the configuration
 1. In the same dialog, create new "Remote" debug configuration, using *localhost* and *Port 5005*
 1. Start both configurations and open URL [http://localhost:8888/run/&lt;testUI&gt;](http://localhost:8888/run/<testUI>)

+## How to make a change in the code

+Use branch 7.7.17-merge

+## How to generate the jar

+Use maven install for the corresponding project (ex: vaadin-server)